Severance (TV series): Development

 In November 2019, Apple TV+ gave Severance a series order, with Stiller directing and Scott in the leading role.
 Stiller was only attached to direct the pilot, but decided to direct more episodes as the series entered development.
 On April 6, 2022, Apple renewed the series for a second season.
 In April 2023, it was reported that Beau Willimon had been hired as an executive producer and writer for the second and potential third seasons.
 On March 21, 2025, shortly after the premiere of the season 2 finale, Apple announced the renewal of the series for a third season.
 The Writers Guild of America West database lists new showrunners Eli Jorne and Mary Laws alongside Erickson for the third season, replacing Chris Black and Mark Friedman, who showran the first two seasons alongside Erickson.

+In February 2026, it was announced that Apple had acquired the rights and production oversight for the series from producing studio Fifth Season for an estimated $70 million.
+Apple's in-house Apple Studios will become the production company for the series starting with the third season, with Fifth Season remaining in an executive producer capacity.
+At that time, six scripts for the third season had been written, with one more being outlined and "a couple more" planned.
+Additionally, Apple believed the series would last for four seasons, which Deadline Hollywood reported was "a lock" and was one of the factors in Apple Studios buying the rights and their overall plans for the series.
+Deadline also reported that Erickson and Stiller were considering expanding the universe of the series with possible prequels, spinoffs, and foreign adaptations.

 Writing

 Media that influenced Severance include the Backrooms creepypasta, the 2013 video game The Stanley Parable, films including Office Space, The Truman Show, Being John Malkovich, and Eternal Sunshine of the Spotless Mind, the Black Mirror episode "White Christmas", and the comic strip Dilbert.
 Older influences include the existential hell in the 1944 Jean-Paul Sartre play No Exit and the totalitarian dystopia in the 1949 George Orwell novel Nineteen Eighty-Four.
 Aesthetically, the series was influenced by the films Brazil, Dark City, and Playtime.
 Erickson's siblings inspired some of the characters.
 In 2016, his screenplay for the pilot of Severance appeared on Blood List's survey results of the best unproduced genre screenplays.

 Erickson said: "The same frustrations that led us to this moment as a country [United States] and as a world are the ones that I was feeling when I wrote this because I was working office jobs, and I was dealing with all these increasingly insane requests that are made of workers.
 This was born of that ...
 Employees are the ones who are expected to give and give and give, with the understanding that this is a family—you're doing this out of love, but then that is often not returned by the employers in any kind of a substantive way."